soudev/knowledge.mine/stuff/ebooks_documentacao.md

 * [[GitHub] lowescott / learning-tools](https://github.com/lowescott/learning-tools) - A collection of tools and files for learning new technologies

 * [[GitHub] andrew--r / channels](https://github.com/andrew--r/channels) - A collection of useful YouTube channels for javascript developers and web designers

+* [[GitHub] ZuzooVn / machine-learning-for-software-engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) - A complete daily plan for studying to become a machine learning engineer.